gdbooks/LegacyOpenGL/Chapter5/base.md

 public static void Torus(float ringRadius = 0.2f, float tubeRadius = 0.8f, int numc = 16, int numt = 8)
 ```

+Cube and Sphere work like they always have.
+I've added some sensible defaults.

 ## The test scene